Trace Maps on Rigid Stein Spaces: Introduction

 Recall that the reduction of an affinoid algebra $R$ is $\widetilde R=\oo R/ \check R$ where $\oo R =\{f \in R \colon \btrg{f}_{\ssup} \leq 1\}$ is the $\mf o_K$-algebra of all power-bounded elements in $R$ and $ \check R = \{f \in R \colon \btrg{f}_{\ssup} < 1\}$ is the $\oo R$-ideal of all topologically nilpotent elements in $R$.
 The \emph{reduction} $\widetilde{Z}$ of the affinoid space $Z:=\Sp(R)$ is the affine algebraic variety given by the maximal spectrum of $\widetilde{R}$.
 There is a functorial reduction map $p \colon Z \nach \widetilde{Z}$ defined as in \cite[\S 7.1.5]{BGR84}, which is surjective by \cite[7.1.5/Theorem 4]{BGR84}.
 For the reduction of a point $z \in Z$, we often use the notation $p(z)$ and $\wt z$ interchangeably.
 For $z \in Z$, the fibers $Z_+(z):=p^{-1}(p(z))$ of the reduction map $p \colon Z \nach \wt Z$ are called \emph{the formal fibers of $Z$}, the terminology and notation being as in \cite{Bos77}.

 All rings are assumed commutative and unital.
-Given any field $F$ and any ring $A$, we say that a ring map $F \nach A$ is \emph{étale} if and only if $A$ is isomorphic as an $F$-algebra to a finite product of finite separable field extensions of $F$, see \citestacks{00U3}.
+We recall the following characterization of étale ring maps from a field: For any field $F$ and any ring $A$, a ring map $F \nach A$ is étale if and only if $A$ is isomorphic as an $F$-algebra to a finite product of finite separable field extensions of $F$, see \citestacks{00U3}.
 A torsion-free morphism $A \nach B$ from an integral domain $A$ into a ring $B$ is called \emph{separable} if the induced map $Q(A)\nachinj Q(B)$ of the fraction field $Q(A)$ of $A$ into the total ring of fractions $Q(B)$ of $B$ is étale.
 Accordingly, a morphism $\Sp(S) \nach \Sp(R)$ of affinoid spaces is called separable if the ring morphism $R \nach S$ is separable.

 If $A$ is a ring and $\mf a$ an ideal of $A$, we write $\com{A}{\mf a}$ for the $\mf a$-adic completion of $A$.
 If $A$ is local, we write $\wh A$ for the completion with respect to the maximal ideal.
 If $M$ is an $A$-module, we let $H^j_\mf{a}(M)$ denote the $j$-th local cohomology of $M$ with support in $\mf a$ (see, for instance, \cite{Hun07}).
 It is computed by deriving the left-exact functor $\Gamma_{\mf a}(M):=\{m \in M \colon \mf a^tM=0 \tn{ for some } t \in \N\}$.